-What are you using when your baking?
+What are you using when you bake?
 Measuring spoons and measuring cups.
-All of which are pieces of whole, a whole cup or a 1/3 of a cup.
-Fractions were never my strong suit, I still hate when they come up in my kids lessons.
+All of which are pieces of a whole, a whole cup, or 1/3 of a cup.
+Fractions were never my strong suit, I still hate when they come up in my kids’ lessons.
 But I’ll bake any day and fractions are less scary when there is food involved.

 Reduce or Double Batch